Our Role in Human BioMolecular Atlas Program (HuBMAP)

 Contributions of CMIL to HuBMAP

-N. Lucarelli, B. Ginley§, J. Zee, S. Mimar, A. S. Paul, S. Jain, S. S. Han, L. Rodrigeus, T. Ozrazgat-Baslanti, M. L. Wong, G. Nadkarni, W. L. Clapp, K. Y. Jen, and P. Sarder, “Correlating deep learning-based automated reference kidney histomorphometry with patient demographics and creatinine,” to appear in Kidney 360.
+N. Lucarelli, B. Ginley§, J. Zee, S. Mimar, A. S. Paul, S. Jain, S. S. Han, L. Rodrigeus, T. Ozrazgat-Baslanti, M. L. Wong, G. Nadkarni, W. L. Clapp, K. Y. Jen, and P. Sarder, “Correlating deep learning-based automated reference kidney histomorphometry with patient demographics and creatinine,” Kidney 360, vol. 4, no. 12, pp. 1726-1737, Dec.
+2023.
+[Selected to be on the cover of the respective issue.]

 S. Border, N. Lucarelli, M. T. Eadon, T. M. El-Achkar, S. Jain, and P. Sarder, “Computational pathology fusing spatial technologies,” Clinical Journal of the American Society of Nephrology, vol. 18, no. 5, pp. 675-677, May.
 2023.